TalaoDAO/sandbox-doc/docs/source/code_beacon.rst

         app.run( host = IP, port=4000, debug =True)

-The webhook function tests the request key against the client_secret and gets the json data transfered by the issuer.
+The webhook function tests the request key against the verifier_secret and gets the json data transfered by the issuer.

 Process flow (+13, +18) use case